Transfer of Rights and Obligations Contained in a Bill of Lading

 No Transfer of Ownership

 In many cases, ownership is not transferred.
-It is common for a seller who has not yet received payment for the goods to reserve the right of disposal.
+It is common for a seller who has not yet received payment for the goods to reserve the right to dispose of the goods.
 In such cases, the seller may name his own agent at the destination as consignee in the bill of lading or retain possession of the bill of lading.
-To prevent the buyer from taking delivery before payment, the seller sends the bill of lading to his agent.
-In these circumstances, there is no intention to transfer ownership to the seller’s agent.

 Other instances in which ownership is not transferred include situations in which the endorser has no title to the goods or the shipowner has already delivered the goods in full to a third party.